rvpanoz/graphql-microservices/README.md

 - Query against only one schema, No need to track which queries are associated with which API.
 - Do one request to get all the information.
+- All the work is done in the external service, so the backend services do not have to know about it.
 - Adding links between types

 Cons